 You’ll also hear other terminology from your helpful scent-spritzer to describe scent families.
-For a woman, these will be citrus, fresh, floral, oriental, sweet, spice, or wood.
-Fragrances for men include those and also other more masculine scents like leather, tobacco, musk, and mosses.
+For scents marketed toward women, these will typically be citrus, fresh, floral, sweet, spice, or wood.
+Fragrances marketed for men include those and also other more masculine scents like leather, tobacco, musk, and mosses.
 Secret Number Two: Learn which scent family you enjoy the most.
 You’re going to be spending a lot of time together!

 Fragrances are classified according to predominant scent characteristics.
 Let’s get to know the four basic families that make up most feminine fragrances.
 Dividing them up this way helps you decide which scents you love and which ones you’d rather avoid.
 As you’ve shopped for perfume, chances are you’ve probably seen the different notes listed for a particular scent; those coordinate with the family to which the composed scent belongs.

-The official fragrance family chart was updated in 2010 — Did you even know there was an official fragrance family chart?
-Me, neither! — to include four basic fragrance families: Floral/Sweet, Citrus/Fruity/Fresh, Oriental/Spicy, and Woody/Chypre.
+The official fragrance family chart was updated in 2010 (did you even know there was an official fragrance family chart? me, neither!) to include four basic fragrance families: Floral/Sweet, Citrus/Fruity/Fresh, Amber/Spicy, and Woody/Chypre.
 Within those families, there are sub-groups.
 Aromatic Fougère, a masculine scent family, used to be its own category, but was recategorized as a sub-category in the 2010 change.
 It has notes of lavender, fresh herbs, and moss.

 Think bouquet of freshly cut flowers.
 Rose, carnation, lavender, orange blossom, violets, and every other bloom on the front lawn.
 Floral is the most widely used scent in feminine fragrances.
 Very sweet and easily recognizable.